California winter storm, avalanche leave 1 dead, 2 injured

-LOS ANGELES — Heather Turping was snowboarding with her boyfriend when she heard someone scream "Avalanche!"
+LOS ANGELES — Heather Turning was snowboarding with her boyfriend when she heard someone scream "Avalanche!"

 The avalanche that hit Friday at the Squaw Valley Ski Resort caught five people — one day after a snowboarder died there during a blizzard as a winter storm rolled through California.

-The storm that steamrollered through the Sierra Nevada still threatened rain and snow through Saturday afternoon in Southern California, a few hundred miles away.
+The storm that steamrolled through the Sierra Nevada still threatened rain and snow Saturday in Southern California, a few hundred miles away.

 The National Weather Service said mountains in Ventura and Los Angeles counties could see up to a foot of new snow at higher elevations.